rmegal/dotnetcorengspa/Readme.md

 ## Overview

 I am using this repo to recreate a problem with Angular Material Tooltips where the tooltip displays and then immediately disappears after hovering over the element.
-This occurs only when using matTooltipClass and only in an Angular SPA running under .NET Core using the dotnet angular template.
+This occurs only when using matTooltipClass and only in an Angular SPA running under .NET Core that was created using the dotnet angular template.

 ![Demo](https://github.com/rmegal/media/blob/main/videos/dotnetcorengspa_001.gif)